Moarram/headline/README.md

 ## Features
 ### Separator Line
 A line above the prompt info text with matching colors.
-May be disabled with `HEADLINE_LINE_MODE='off'` for a more compact prompt.
+May be disabled with `HEADLINE_LINE_MODE=off` for a more compact prompt.

 ### Information Line
 `<user> @ <host>: <path> | <branch> [<status>]`